Package Leaflet: Information for the User

 If a drop falls outside the eye, try again.

-Using other eye medications, wait at least 5 minutes between administering this eye drop and the other eye medications.
+If you are using other eye medications, wait at least 5 minutes between the administration of this eye drop and other eye medications.
 Eye ointments should be administered last.

-A overdose in the eyes can be eliminated by rinsing the eyes with warm water.
-Do not apply more drops until you are told to do so.
+An overdose in the eyes can be eliminated by rinsing the eyes with warm water.
+Do not apply more drops until it is time for your next dose.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount used.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount used.

-The symptoms of overdose or accidental ingestion may be: slow heart rate, decreased blood pressure, heart or respiratory problems.
-If this occurs, discontinue treatment and consult your doctor.
+The symptoms of overdose or in case of accidental ingestion may be: slow heart rate, decreased blood pressure, heart problems or respiratory problems.
+If this occurs, stop treatment and consult your doctor.

-Apply a single dose as soon as you remember and continue with the next dose scheduled.
-However, if it is almost time for the next dose, do not apply the missed dose and continue with the next dose of your regular regimen.
+Apply a single dose as soon as you remember and continue with the next dose that was scheduled.
+However, if it is almost time for the next dose, do not apply the forgotten dose and continue with the next dose of your regular regimen.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.